 There are usually multiple reasons for implementing a web content WiFi filter for students; although one of the main reasons that a web content WiFi filter for students is required is to comply with state and federal regulations.

 In order to qualify for discounts under the E-rate program, educational institutions are required to implement a web filtering solution as mandated by the Children’s Internet Protection Act (CIPA).
-Eighteen U.S. states also require internet filtering solutions to be used to restrict minors’ access to pornography and other obscene material.
+At least 18 U.S. states also require internet filtering solutions to be used to restrict minors’ access to pornography and other obscene material.

 States Which Require an Internet Filter for Educational Institutions